mess110/vrum/tutorials/ASSETS.md

 # Assets

-Please follow [the previous tutorial](/tutorials/SCENES.md) if you want to know how to navigate scenes.

 vrum.js supports all the asset types supported by THREE.JS but it has a helper for only a subet of them: